betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 ### <a name='shared-whiteboard'>Shared whiteboard</a>

-A shared whiteboard is similar to but not quite the same thing as *Shared Annotations*.
-A shared whiteboard is a separate drawing area, like a whiteboard in an office, where all participants can doodle content and paste images they captured locally.
+A shared whiteboard is similar to but not quite the same functionality as *Shared Annotations*.
+A shared whiteboard is a separate drawing area, like a whiteboard in an office, where all participants can doodle content and paste images that they capture locally.

-For some, a shared whiteboard is more than just a realization shared drawing area where content is created by a mouse a keyboard.
-It includes the *integrations* necessary to create content using a tablet & pen-based drawing gestures with touch sensitivity, etc.
+For some, a shared whiteboard is more than just a realization shared drawing area where content is created by a mouse or keyboard.
+The whiteboard includes the *integrations* necessary to create content using a tablet and pen-based drawing gestures with touch sensitivity, etc.
-No virtual meeting vendors provide such an experience in their shared whiteboard features.
+Currently, no virtual meeting vendors provide such an experience in their shared whiteboard features.
 In fact, there are few *dedicated* shared whiteboard solutions available that work on all platforms that support tablet & pan-based drawing gestures.

 ### <a name='shared-annotations'>Shared annotations</a>

-This is similar to but not quite the same thing as [*Screen Sharing*](#screen-sharing).
+Shared annotations are similar to but not quite the same as [*Screen Sharing*](#screen-sharing).
-Shared annotations allows the presenter/host to draw annotations on top of whatever content is being displayed in the main window so that all other participants can see it.
+Shared annotations allow the presenter/host to draw annotations on top of whatever content is being displayed in the main window so that all other participants can see it.
-In addition, some products allow *attendees* to also draw shared annotations.
+In addition, some products allow *attendees* also to draw shared annotations.

 ### <a name='able-chat'>Able chat</a>

-All vendor's typically provide some kind of a chat feature which allows participants to send text messages to each other.
-By *able* chat here, we mean the chat handles more than just *raw* text.
-For example, an *able* chat handles cut-n-paste across applications, clickable URL links, private messages between participants (instead only to all participants), drag-n-drop for some file types, showing who else may be in the midst of typing a chat message, the ability to save all chat messages to a text file, and whether the host can disable chat if necessary.
+All vendors typically provide some kind of a chat feature that allows participants to send text messages to each other.
+We use the term *able* chat to mean that the chat handles more than just *raw* text.
+For example, an *able* chat handles functionality such as cut-and-paste across applications, clickable URL links, private messages between participants (instead only to all participants), drag-and-drop for some file types, showing who else may be in the midst of typing a chat message, the ability to save all chat messages to a text file, and allowing the host to disable chat if necessary.
-In the absence of *able chat* a clumsy but sufficient work-around is to use a shared [Google doc](https://www.google.com/docs/about/) or [Google Hangout](https://hangouts.google.com/).
+In the absence of *able chat*, a clumsy but sufficient work-around is to use a shared [Google doc](https://www.google.com/docs/about/) or [Google Hangout](https://hangouts.google.com/).
 Of course, there is still the issue of how best to distribute a link to meeting participants,